-There are 11 seats on the ACRA board up for election in 2019 (4 officers, 3 firm representatives, and 4 at-large seats).
+There are 4 seats on the ACRA board up for election in 2020 (1 officer and 3 at-large seats).
 The candidates for each seat are listed below.
 Please click on each candidate's name to read their biography and submitted statement.

 Candidates Biographies and Statements

 BiographyI am a native of Springfield, VT, and currently reside in Greensboro, NC with my wife and two daughters (ages 17 and 11).
 I hold a B.A. in Anthropology from the University of North Carolina at Greensboro and M.A. in Anthropology from Eastern New Mexico University.
 I started my career at the Pennsylvania Department of Transportation (PennDOT), then moved to the Georgia Department of Transportation (GDOT) where I worked for 5.5 years.
 I switched to the private sector and joined New South Associates, Inc., where I have worked for the past 14 years and am now a principal.
 I’ve had the good fortune to learn about CRM through direct experience at a public agency and as a consultant.
 I have directed multiple survey, testing, and data recovery projects; became proficient with geophysical techniques (largely self-taught) and helped grow that as a service area; conducted public outreach, contract management, and consultation with state, federal, and tribal agencies; and gained experience with a wide range of site types including precontact, historic domestic, urban, military, and cemeteries.